mabogunje/yorudi/README.txt

 2. "Re": The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'
 3. "Mi": The high tone - represented by an acute accent e.g 'ó'

-As with Chinese though, each word is unique by tones.
-So there are no homophones, while homographs abound.
+As with Chinese though, most words are unique by tones.
+So there are few homophones, while homographs abound.

 B. Underdotted Characters
 The Yoruba alphabet features several underdotted letters.
 The underdot is used indicate a modified pronounciation of the normal sound.
 For example, the letter 'ṣ', is pronounced 'sh'